 There are also barriers of entry to certain dog breeds.
 For example, American Airlines and other carriers don’t allow pit bulls, boxers, and boston terriers.

-Road shipping your large dog is a great way to ensure their comfort and safety.
-Because these specialized transport companies
+Road shipping your large dog with specialized transport companies is a great way to ensure their comfort and safety during the journey.

 However, proper preparation before a trip is still important like visiting a vet before your pet travels.